-Health insurance is mandatory for expatriates in Kuwait.
-While access to the state system is granted through the state insurance scheme, which expats are required to pay into every year, this scheme does not cover treatment at private facilities.
-Expats living in Kuwait are therefore advised to have comprehensive health insurance for the duration of their stay in the country.
+Health insurance is mandatory for expats in Kuwait.
+While access to the state system is granted through the state insurance scheme – which expats are required to pay into every year – this scheme does not cover treatment at private facilities.
+Expats living and working in Kuwait are advised to have comprehensive health insurance for the duration of their stay in the country.
 Kuwaiti employers may, in some cases, offer a benefits package that includes medical insurance.

 Medicines and pharmacies in Kuwait

-Pharmacies are widely available in Kuwait.
-Expats will find at least one 24/7 pharmacy available in each major administrative region.
-Private hospitals and clinics usually also have a pharmacy.
-The prices of medicines are strictly regulated by the Ministry of Health, so expats should find the prices of basic medications the same at every pharmacy.
+Pharmacies are widely available in Kuwait, with at least one 24/7 pharmacy available in each major administrative region.
+Private hospitals and clinics usually also offer pharmacy services.
+The prices of medicines are strictly regulated by the Ministry of Health, so expats should find that the prices of basic medications are fairly standard.

 Some basic non-prescription medications, such as cough syrup, are available in supermarkets.
-However, many medicines that are freely available in the US or Western Europe may require a prescription in Kuwait.
+On the other hand, many medicines that are freely available in the US or Western Europe may require a prescription in Kuwait.

 Health hazards in Kuwait

-The extreme heat and humidity, accompanied by dust from the desert and continuous construction, are health hazards in Kuwait.
-Expats with respiratory conditions may struggle in this environment, and heat stroke and exhaustion are common among foreign workers.
+The extreme weather, in particular the heat and humidity, accompanied by dust from the desert and continuous construction, are health hazards in Kuwait.
+Expats with respiratory conditions may struggle in this environment, and heatstroke and exhaustion are common among foreign workers.

 Emergency services in Kuwait

 Ambulances are usually only used in Kuwait in extreme emergencies.
 Many expats use their own vehicle or a taxi to get to a hospital, granted they are physically able to.

 In the case of an emergency, expats can dial 112.
-Most emergency dispatch operators can speak English.
+Luckily, most emergency dispatch operators can speak English.

 ►For an overview of the Kuwaiti education system, see Education and Schools in Kuwait